-This means that all federal spending is (and has always been) financed by created currency alone.
+It means that all federal spending is (and has always been) financed by created currency alone.
 Because this is true, it means that no federal benefits, programs, or agencies are funded by taxes.
 They can’t be.
 It isn’t possible for them to be.

 Very few average citizens understand how the economy truly works.
 We don’t understand what the national debt is, what causes it, or what effects it has.
 The same is true of the federal deficit and inflation.
 Most of all, when it comes to federal programs, almost none of us realize that the “how are you going to pay for it?” question – to even utter the words – is, at best, completely nonsensical.
 At worst, it is an insidious tool to trick us out of getting anything the wealthy few don’t want us to have.

 This is the reality revealed by a school of economic thought known as Modern Monetary Theory, or MMT.
 Simply stated, MMT is the truth about economics.
 Its fundamental insight is that our governments are capable of vastly more than we are told.
 The only things stopping them are the ignorance, fear, and greed of our federal representatives and their super wealthy donors.
 The only things stopping the citizenry are the ignorance and fear that have convinced us that daring to demand better guarantees that things become dramatically worse.